pdxjohnny/LangChain-in-Kubernetes/README.md

 In these demos, you will explore how RAG ( Retrieval-Augmented Generation ) can enhance AI models by leveraging external data sources to provide context-aware answers and unlock insights.

-# 1. Create FRONT_END and BACK_END containers
+# 1. Create front_end and back_end containers

-Go to each Folder to create each container (docker).
+After clonning the projetc go to each Folder to create each container (docker).
 There is a dockerfile on each folder with the instructions (In this case we will add it as an Intel processor) :

 Create REACT front end container
 ```{python}